 The cost estimate included in this document is intended to provide an estimate of total costs of the Recommended Plan.
+A revised and more detailed MCACES cost estimate will be provided for the plan selected in the Final HSGRR/EIS.
 The Recommended Plan project first cost is shown above in Table 6-3.
 The fully funded cost escalated to the midpoint of construction is shown in Table 10-1.
-Note that the total fully funded cost estimate of \$ 607,730,000 differs from the estimate of project first costs of \$ 572,748,000 shown above in Table 6-3.
-This difference is due to the addition of \$34,981,000 in escalation costs, which reflect expected cost increases between the FY 2019 quarter 1 price level and the varying midpoints of construction.
+Note that the total fully funded cost estimate of \$536,161,000 differs from the estimate of project first costs of \$499,179,000 shown in Table 6-3.
+This difference is due to the addition of \$36,982,000 in escalation costs, which reflect expected cost increases between the FY 2018 quarter 1 price level and the varying midpoints of construction.